 Theming¶

 CascadeUI includes a theming system for consistent visual styling across views.
-Themes define colors, button styles, and embed formatting that can be applied globally or per-view.
+Themes define colors and embed formatting that can be applied globally or per-view.

 Defining a Theme¶